marceloamor/aviation-booking-system/README.md

-# ✈️ Northeastern Airways Booking System
+# Northeastern Airways Booking System

-## 📘 Project Overview
+## Project Overview

-This project is part of the **LCSCI7228 – Database Management Systems** course (Level 7) at Northeastern University London.
+This project is part of the **LCSCI7228 – Database Management Systems** course at Northeastern University London.

-### 🎯 Objective
+### Objective
-Build a full-stack, database-driven application for **Northeastern Airways**, a fictional airline operating local UK-only flights.
+Build a full-stack, database-driven application for **Northeastern Airways**, a airline operating domestic flights.
 The app enables:

 - Passenger registration and flight booking
 - Personnel and admin management